3D Printing In Zero-G Technology Demonstration (3D Printing In Zero-G) - 07.31.14

 Science Objectives for Everyone

-The 3-D Printing In Zero-G technology demonstration experiment will show that a 3-D printer can work normally in space.
-A 3-D printer extrudes streams of heated plastic, metal or other material, building layer on top of layer to create three-dimensional objects.
-Testing a 3-D printer on the International Space Station is the first step towards establishing a working machine shop in space, a critical component for astronaut missions and in-space manufacturing.
+The 3D Printing In Zero-G Technology Demonstration (3-D Printing In Zero-G) experiment demonstrates that a 3-D printer works normally in space.
+In general, a 3-D printer extrudes streams of heated plastic, metal or other material, building layer on top of layer to create three-dimensional objects.
+Testing a 3-D printer using relatively low-temperature plastic feedstock on the International Space Station is the first step towards establishing an on-demand machine shop in space, a critical enabling component for deep-space crewed missions and in-space manufacturing.